Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

 cd /projects/bddt/$USER
 ```

 Copy the prepared materials to your directory.
-This step may take several minutes since the large Apptainer file and prepared CME/ODE Whole-Cell Model trajactories.
+This step may take several minutes since the large Apptainer file and prepared CME-ODE WCM trajactories.

 ```bash
 cp -r /projects/bddt/LM ./
 ```

 ### Launch Jupyter Notebook on Delta
+>[!NOTE]
-You will use Jupyter Notebook to run Tutorial 1, 2 and the analysis part of Tutorial 3.
+>You will use Jupyter Notebook to run Tutorials bimolecule, GIP and the analysis part of Tutorial WCM.

 The advantage of Jupyter Notebook is that you could navigate the folders and run the *.ipynb* file using GUI.

-+ **First**: Submit a job to a Delta GPU node.
+- **First**: Submit a job to a Delta GPU node.
-     Here *srun* launch interactive job onto Delta, *partition* claims A100 GPU, and for 4 hours *time*.
-We need to specify the `Port` for *jupyter-notebook*.
+     Here *srun* launch interactive job onto Delta, *partition* claims A100 GPU node, and for 6 hours *time*.
+A four digit number is randomly generated to specify the *port* for Jupyter Notebook.
-    ***Copy*** the following command and ***Replace*** `Port` with a four digit non-trivial number to avoid using the same port as others.
-Group A should use 1111, 2222, 3333 or 4444.
-Group B can use 5555, 6666, 7777 or 9999.
     ```bash
-    srun --account=bddt-delta-gpu --partition=gpuA100x4 --time=04:00:00 --mem=64g --gpus-per-node=1 --tasks-per-node=1 --cpus-per-task=16 --nodes=1 apptainer exec --nv --containall --bind /projects/bddt/$USER/:/workspace /projects/bddt/$USER/LM/LM.sif jupyter-notebook /workspace/ --no-browser --port=Port --ip=0.0.0.0 --allow-root
+    srun --account=bddt-delta-gpu --partition=gpuA100x4 --time=06:00:00 --mem=64g --gpus-per-node=1 --tasks-per-node=1 --cpus-per-task=16 --nodes=1 apptainer exec --nv --containall --bind /projects/bddt/$USER/:/workspace /projects/bddt/$USER/LM/LM.sif jupyter-notebook /workspace/ --no-browser --port=$((RANDOM%9000+1000)) --ip=0.0.0.0 --allow-root
     ```
     Then you should wait for Delta to allocate the resources for you that usually takes less than 1 minute.
-When you see similar things as the following, you are good to proceed:
+When you see similar things as the following, you are good to proceed to the second step:
     ```bash
     srun: job 3546627 queued and waiting for resources
     srun: job 3546627 has been allocated resources